Cloud Vulnerability DB

 A community-led vulnerabilities database

-A security vulnerability identified as CVE-2025-50151 affects Apache Jena versions up to 5.4.0.
-The vulnerability stems from insufficient validation of file access paths in configuration files that can be uploaded by users with administrator access.
-The issue was disclosed on July 21, 2025, and has been assigned a high severity rating (SecurityOnline, NVD).
+A file path validation vulnerability was identified in Apache Jena, tracked as CVE-2025-50151.
+The vulnerability affects Apache Jena versions up to 5.4.0, where file access paths in configuration files uploaded by users with administrator access are not properly validated.
+The vulnerability was disclosed on July 21, 2025 (NVD, Miggo).

-The vulnerability has been classified under CWE-20 (Improper Input Validation).
-The CVSS v3.1 base score is 8.8 (HIGH) with the following vector: CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H. This indicates that the vulnerability can be exploited over the network, requires low attack complexity, needs low privileges, requires no user interaction, and can result in high impacts to confidentiality, integrity, and availability (NVD).
+The vulnerability is classified as CWE-20 (Improper Input Validation).
+It has received a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H, indicating network accessibility, low attack complexity, and high impacts on confidentiality, integrity, and availability (NVD).

 Source: This report was generated using AI